wilsonmar/wilsonmar.github.io/_posts/2017-03-01-encrypt-all.md

    * <a target="_blank" href="https://cloudacademy.com/course/amazon-web-services-key-management-service-kms/understanding-permissions-key-policies/">"Understanding Permissions & Key Policies"</a>
    <br /><br />

-Encryption can occur on the client or server, using several mechanisms:

-REMEMBER:<br />
-SSE = Server-Side Encryption<br />
-CSE = Client-Side Encryption

-* ... with S3 Managed Keys (SSE-S3)

-* ... with KMS Managed Keys (SSE-KMS)
-* ... with KMS Managed Keys (CSE-KMS)

-* ... with Customer Provided keys (SSE-C)
-* ... with Customer Provided Keys (CSE-C)
-<br /><br />

 LAB: Encrypting S3 objects using SSE-KMS

 When Customer keys are used, AWS KMS uses what is known as "envelope encryption".
 An application's cleartext data (of any size) is encrypted using two keys: the <strong>plaintext CMK</strong> and the <strong>Data Encryption Key (DEK)</strong> created from plaintext CMK (Customer-supplied Master Key) using the FIPS 140-2 validated cryptographic module.

-PROTIP: In 2022, KMS is replacing the term customer master key (CMK) with KMS key and KMS key.
-The concept has not changed.
-To prevent breaking changes, KMS is keeping some variations of this term.
+Outside AWS, OpenSSL or AWS Encryption SDK is used to encrypt data with Data Keys.

 Anyway, S3 uses the plaintext CMK to encrypt, then store each encrypted object with the encrypted CMK.
-The plaintext CMK is deleted from memory after use.
+The plaintext CMK is deleted from memory immediately after use.

 When a user requests an encrypted object from S3, S3 makes a request to KMS with the encrypted CMK stored with the object.
 From that, KMS generates a plaintext DEK for return to S3 for use to decrypt.